 The chapter holds monthly luncheons and meetings, and two annual conferences.
 Our members also have access to our membership directory and online forums, and enjoy discounts for meetings, conferences, and other training events.
 They also have access to member-only events throughout the year.
 Most importantly, though, our members have access to each other - the professional and personal relationships developed while volunteering in FWHR activities are invaluable.
 Become involved today!

-The mission of FWHR, a non-profit organization, is to advance the human resource profession by: promoting the strategic value of human resources; developing the skills and knowledge of its members; and facilitating the development of professional relationships.
+The mission of Fort Worth HR, a non-profit organization, is to advance the human resource profession by:

 April – Employment Law Update (ELU).
 At this perennial, all-day conference, we discuss employment law and cases that may affect you and your business so that you can stay out of the courtroom.
 ELU takes the place of an April luncheon meeting and is normally approved for at least six SHRM and HRCI PDCs.